hesanta2/game-of-life/README.md

 ## Development

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
 To learn more about Angular and the CLI, visit the [official documentation](https://angular.io/).

-## Contributing

-Contributions to this project are welcome.
-To contribute, please follow these steps:

-1. Fork this repository
-2. Create a new branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new pull request

 ## License